hudochenkov/postcss-sorting/docs/properties-order.md

 }
 ```

-## `["array", "of", "unprefixed", "property", "names"]|["array", "of", "group", "objects"]`
+## `["array", "of", "unprefixed", "property", "names"]`

-Within an order array, you can include:
+Within an order array, you should include unprefixed property names.

-- unprefixed property names
-- group objects with these properties:
-    - `properties (array of strings)`: The properties in this group.

 **By default, unlisted properties will be placed after all listed properties.** So if you specify an array and do not include `display`, that means that the `display` property can be included before or after all specified properties. *This can be changed with the [`unspecified-properties-position`](./unspecified-properties-position.md) option*.